(As Amended, May, 2019)

 Section 6.
 Endorsements

-The Board may call a special endorsement meeting of the Club to endorse candidates, issues, or to remain neutral regarding either.
+The Board may call a membership meeting of the Club to endorse candidates, issues, or to remain neutral regarding either.
 Any such endorsement meeting shall occur after the candidate’s or issue’s filing deadline.
-Notice of said endorsement meeting shall be made to all members in good standing and to each Democratic candidate and to representatives of issues to be endorsed at least two (2) weeks in advance of the meeting in the same manner as permitted for the notice of a membership meeting.
+(Candidate’s or issues meeting the filing deadline are referred to below as “qualified”).
+Notice of said endorsement meeting shall be made to all Voting Members in good standing and to each qualified Democratic candidate and to representatives of each qualified issue to be considered for endorsement at least two (2) weeks in advance of the meeting in the same manner as permitted for the notice of a membership meeting.

-Endorsements for elected public office and issues shall be made by a majority of those members in good standing present and voting at the endorsement meeting.
+Endorsements for elected public office and issues shall be made if approved by a 60% majority of Voting Members present and voting at the endorsement meeting.

 Voting on Club endorsements shall be by secret ballot.
 A minimum of three (3) members of the Board shall be responsible for counting the votes and reporting the results to the President, who will then announce the results of the Club endorsement vote to those in attendance and thereafter take action to notify the general membership.